newrelic/newrelic-infra-operator/README.md

 newrelic-infra-operator is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

 > The newrelic-infra-operator also uses source code from third-party libraries.
-> You can find full details on which libraries are used and the terms under which they are licensed in the third-party
+> You can find full details on which libraries are used, and the terms under which they are licensed in the third-party
 > notices document.